-Before taking a toll on Parallel Computing, first let’s take a look at the background of computations of a computer software and why it failed for the modern era.
+Before taking a toll on Parallel Computing, first, let’s take a look at the background of computations of computer software and why it failed for the modern era.

-Computer software were written conventionally for serial computing.
+Computer software was written conventionally for serial computing.
 This meant that to solve a problem, an algorithm divides the problem into smaller instructions.
-These discrete instructions are then executed on Central Processing Unit of a computer one by one.
+These discrete instructions are then executed on the Central Processing Unit of a computer one by one.
 Only after one instruction is finished, next one starts.

 - In this, a problem statement is broken into discrete instructions.

 - Then the instructions are executed one by one.

 - Only one instruction is executed at any moment of time.

 Look at point 3.
 This was causing a huge problem in the computing industry as only one instruction was getting executed at any moment of time.
 This was a huge waste of hardware resources as only one part of the hardware will be running for particular instruction and of time.
 As problem statements were getting heavier and bulkier, so does the amount of time in execution of those statements.
 Examples of processors are Pentium 3 and Pentium 4.

 Now let’s come back to our real-life problem.
 We could definitely say that complexity will decrease when there are 2 queues and 2 cashiers giving tickets to 2 persons simultaneously.
 This is an example of Parallel Computing.

 Parallel Computing :

 It is the use of multiple processing elements simultaneously for solving any problem.
 Problems are broken down into instructions and are solved concurrently as each resource that has been applied to work is working at the same time.